jamsoft/CMDRJamski-T16000M-FCS-HOTAS/README.md

 A fair number of the controls haven't changed but there were too many key functions for things like combat that were mapped to the buttons on the base of the stick, which in combat made them next to useless.

 What was the ships boost button has been turned into an ALT button for accessing multiple functions on the same buttons.
-Having a dedicated boost button was too dangerous - it nearly cost me an Anaconda!
+Having a dedicated boost button was too ... er ... dangerous - it nearly cost me an Anaconda!

 # SRV Controls

 The SRV controls are almost identical to the ship controls.
+The mapping for the ships boost function in the SRV switches to the turret control.

 # Camera Controls